MutopiaProject/mupub/docs/users-guide.rst

 Running the ``init`` command will initialize a configuration file and initialize a small database.

-  - The configuration file is written in |YAML| and the user can edit it after initializing.
+  - The configuration file is written using the internal python :py:mod:`configparser`.
+It can be edited after initializing.

   - A small database is created and populated using a command that requests information from the configured website.
+This database can be synchronized with the website at any time.

   - The default logging is a rotating file configuration.
 The definition can be expanded to include console output as well.